sbagri/gspread/.github/CONTRIBUTING.md

 2. Run tests offline:

 Run the test suite using your current python version, in offline mode.
-This will use the curently recorded HTTP requests + responses.
+This will use the currently recorded HTTP requests + responses.
 It does not make any HTTP call, does not require an active internet connection.

 **Note:** the CI runs that command, if it fail you won't be able to merge your changes in GSpread.